B0GARTT00/AcadexV3/.github/patch_notes/November-10-2025(1.5.3).md

 - Separate from auto-generated Passed/Failed remarks"
 **IMPROVEMENTS**
 - Modified GradeController to only increment graded student counter for new or changed scores
+- implemented login security where one user can only be logged in on one device at a time